 - Keep the Chair informed about any concerns of the membership.

-Rationale: The Executive Committee members set broad policies and goals and give the Chair the support to implement them in the day-to-day management of the organization.
-Individual members of the Executive Committee have no authority to act independently of the Executive Committee.
-If a Chair is unable to continue their role or is not meeting the deadlines set forth by CORD, the Executive Committee will convene to see if another Chair should be appointed to assume those duties.
-The Executive Committee has the authority to remove a chair of any committee after a vote by the majority membership of the executive committee.
+Rationale: To create broad policies and goals and give the Chair the support to implement them in the day-to-day management of the organization.
+If a Chair is unable to continue their role or is not meeting the deadlines set forth by CORD, the Vice Chair will assume those duties.

 Purpose: To lead Executive Committee members as the principal elected officer of EMARC.